mikeroyal/Asus-ROG-Ally-Guide/Getting Started.md

 ### Reset your Windows 11 system

-Resetting reinstalls Windows 11, but lets you choose whether to keep your files or remove them, and then reinstalls Windows.
+**Resetting**, reinstalls Windows 11, but lets you choose whether to keep your files or remove them, and then reinstalls Windows.
 You can reset your PC from Settings, the sign-in screen, or by using a recovery drive or installation media.

 **Reset your PC from Settings**